mrfoster/blueberry-food-website/content/locations/the-refreshment-room/index.md

   latitude: 53.256122
   longitude: -1.7940223
 openingHoursContent: >-
-  We are currently open!
-Please come and visit us, we appreciate your continued support.
-We are following Government guidelines to protect our customers and staff.
-17th March 2020
+  We are still open!\

+  Due to recent Government advice we will remain open, but for takeaway sales only.
+Indoor seating areas will be closed to customers, but we have some great outdoor benches with a fantastic view!
+20th March 2020

   Due to the unpredictability of weather conditions, please check